kumu/docs/guides/system-mapping.md

 #### Add delay markings

 Sometimes, system mappers will add two parallel lines intersecting a connection to indicate that there is an implicit time delay in the relationship—one factor _does_ affect the other, but it might take a long time to do so.
-To add this delay marking to a connection, you can select the connection, then click the delay icon <i class="fa fa-hourglass-half"></i> in the lower right of the connection's profile.
+To add this delay marking to a connection, you can select the connection, then click the delay icon  in the lower right of the connection's profile.

 {% hint style="info" %}
 To add delay markings for multiple connections at a time, hold down <code>Shift</code> on your keyboard and click on connections to select more than one.
 Then, follow the same steps above to make your changes.<br><br>You can also press <code>Shift</code> + <code>C</code> on your keyboard to select all connections.